stephanIOA/suite/performance/network/initial-request-took-longer-than-1-second-to-load.md

 Slow response times increase page abandonment with the average user only waiting 6-10 seconds before leaving a site.
 Response times of less than 1 second feels instantaneous to the user, while in the range of 1 second a user maintains his/her thought process.
 Anywhere from 6 seconds and longer, the user loses patience with the site and will abandon it.

 # How do I fix this ?

+* Enable Gzip compression
+* Use a CDN (Content Delivery Network)
 * Minify your JavaScript and CSS files
+* Test database queries for inefficiency
+* Add an Expires or a Cache-Control Header
 * Combine external JavaScript and CSS files
+* Test and optimize code related to requests
+* Move CPU intensive operations to the client
 * Reduce the number of HTTP requests being made
-* Add an Expires or a Cache-Control Header
-* Use a CDN (Content Delivery Network)
-* Enable Gzip compression
+* Use page level caching or leverage local storage

 # Resources